vincentshow/Algorithm/README.md

 ## binary sort tree
 - build a binary sort tree with an unsorted array
-- `WIP` transfer to a balanced btree?
+- transfer to a balanced btree? ref avl tree
 - output an btree using one way of pre-order, in-order or post-order
 - find a node whose value is just bigger than the specified number

+## `WIP` avl tree
+- balanced binary sort tree: difference in height is less than 2 between left and right node